ksu-cs-textbooks/cis300/content/hashing/simple.md

 the list we searched.

-Note that looking up a key or adding a key and a value as described above can be implemented using either methods or indexers (the .NET Framework uses both).
+Note that looking up a key or adding a key and a value as described above can be implemented using either methods or indexers (.NET uses both).
 See the section, ["Indexers"](/appendix/syntax/indexers) for details on how to implement an indexer.